jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 # VIDEO BASICS

 We've seen how a simple LED can communicate a lot, but video screens open up tons of possibilities: interactive menus, easter eggs, little animations, all kinds of stuff!
 This demo assumes you're using a 124x64-pixel [organic LED](https://en.wikipedia.org/wiki/OLED) (OLED) screen from Adafruit.
-This device is monochrome, so it can only produce black or white pixels, but it's cheap and we can doa  lot with it.
+This device is monochrome, so it can only produce black or white pixels, but it's cheap and we can do a lot of cool stuff with it.

 > 🙀 This is a loooong demo, mostly because there's a lot of code required.
 Don't worry though, once you understand the basics the next few demos will all build on what we do here.